Classic Snickerdoodle Recipe

 Instructions

-• Add in the eggs one at a time, incorporating each one thoroughly into the dough after adding.
+• Cream together the butter and sugar, then add in the eggs one at a time, incorporating each one thoroughly.
+When done, add the vanilla.

 • Combine the white sugar and cinnamon in a bowl.

-• Roll a tablespoon sized amount of the snickerdoodle cookie dough into a ball, then roll in the cinnamon/sugar topping, making sure to cover the cookie dough ball completely with the cinnamon mixture.
+• Roll a tablespoon sized amount of cookie dough into a ball, then roll in the cinnamon mixture, covering completely.

 You can try all shortening for the REAL old fashioned Snickerdoodle cookie recipe, or half butter and half shortening.
 It really is up to your personal likes!